 642 Medical Nutrition Therapy II: Acute Disease Management (3).
 Prerequisite, NUTR 640.
 Course designed to examine the rationale and implementation of diet therapy and nutrition support in the prevention or treatment of acute diseases.

 650 Food Science, Production, and Meal Preparation (2).
-Prerequisite, NUTR 400.
-Introduction to foods, food composition and properties; factors affecting selection, handling, and prep of foods; food safety; basic food industry knowledge; meal planning.
-NUTR 650 lab required.
+Prerequisite, NUTR 240.
+Introduction to foods, food composition, and properties; factors affecting selection, handling, and preparation of foods; food safety; basic food industry knowledge; meal planning.
+NUTR 650 laboratory required.

-650L Food Science, Production, and Meal Preparation Lab (1).
+650L Food Science, Production and Meal Preparation Laboratory (1).
 Concurrent with NUTR 650.
 This is the laboratory that accompanies NUTR 650.
 This laboratory applies the basic concepts of meal preparation, food production, and food science.
 Laboratory fee required.
 Three laboratory hours per week.

 692H Honors Research in Nutrition (3).
 Permission of the instructor.
 Directed readings or laboratory study of a selected topic.
 Requires a written proposal to be submitted to and approved by the B.S.P.H.
 Committee and faculty research director.
 A written report is required.
 May be taken more than once for credit.
 Six laboratory hours per week.

-695 Nutrition Research (1–9).
+695 Nutrition Research (19).
 Permission of the instructor.
-Individual arrangements with faculty for bachelor’s and master’s students to participate in ongoing research.
+Individual arrangements with faculty for bachelor and master students to participate in ongoing research.

 Courses for Graduate Students